-The details are that non-depository mortgage lenders (i.e. direct lenders) are now under the fold of the Anti Money Laundering laws, thanks to the myriad of mortgage protectors from the Dodd Frank bill to the Bureau of Consumer Protection.
-Now, so we can help the cash strapped federal government, we mortgage lenders will be responsible for documenting and finding out where every small deposit on your bank statements that is not a payroll deposit has come from, and we will need to get a paper trail on it to prove it.
+The details are that non-depository mortgage lenders (i.e. direct lenders) are now under the fold of the Anti Money Laundering laws.
+This is thanks to the myriad of mortgage protectors from the Dodd Frank bill to the Bureau of Consumer Protection.
+Now we mortgage lenders will be responsible for documenting and finding out where every small deposit on your bank statements that is not a payroll deposit has come from.
+And we will need to get a paper trail on it to prove it.

-We have to document all large non-payroll deposits no matter what, and what is “large” is left to the interpretation of the underwriter, but they use logic and compare it to the borrower’s income.
-However, we have to document and explain ALL non-payroll deposits if the total aggregate of those deposits is above a certain threshold (usually 10% of the mortgage borrower’s gross monthly income).
-So if you make $10,000 a month in income, and have over $1,000 in non-payroll deposits, we will have to document and explain every last one, no matter how small.
+We have to document all large non-payroll deposits no matter what.
+What is “large” is left to the interpretation of the underwriter, but they use logic and compare it to the borrower’s income.
+However, we have to document and explain all non-payroll deposits if the total aggregate of those deposits is above a certain threshold.
+This threshold is usually 10% of the mortgage borrower’s gross monthly income.
+So if you make $10,000 a month in income, and have over $1,000 in non-payroll deposits, we will have to document and explain every last one no matter how small.

-You cannot simply email your loan officer and explain a friend paid you the $50 you won on a bet from the football game last weekend; you need a copy of the check and the deposit slip from when he paid you, along with an explanation letter.
+You cannot simply email your loan officer and explain a friend paid you the $50 you won on a bet from the football game last weekend.
+You’d need a copy of the check and the deposit slip from when he paid you, along with an explanation letter.

-You cannot simply email your loan officer and explain that the cable company refunded you $96 from an accidental over payment, you need a copy of the check and the deposit slip from the cable company, any correspondence from the cable company explaining the situation, a copy of the bill that shows the over payment and credits that were due you, along with an explanation letter.
+You cannot simply email your loan officer and explain that the cable company refunded you $96 from an accidental over payment.
+You’d need a copy of the check and the deposit slip from the cable company.
+Also you’d have to include any correspondence from the cable company explaining the situation, a copy of the bill that shows the over payment and credits that were due you, along with an explanation letter.

-Some will tell you that Fannie Mae and Freddie Mac (who, remember, are run by the federal government now) require mortgage lenders to document all of these non-payroll deposits to make sure that the borrowers are not borrowing money for their down payment from a source that is not allowed (like cash advancing a credit card, a family loan, or a an unsecured line of credit).
+Some will tell you that Fannie Mae and Freddie Mac require mortgage lenders to document all of these non-payroll deposits to make sure that the borrowers are not borrowing money for their down payment from a source that is not allowed.
+Examples are cash advancing a credit card, a family loan, or a an unsecured line of credit.
 I say no, I don’t buy it.
 Common sense says you do not cash advance a credit card for $50, $96 or $938 to get enough money to purchase a home or finalize a refinance.
-I think the federal government watches every financial step, of all that we do, and chases down every nickel of revenue to every corner of the globe; apparently now including watching over mortgage applicants to make sure they are not doing any money laundering.
-It’s so absurd on its face, I can’t even believe I am writing these words.
+I think the federal government watches every financial step, of all that we do, and chases down every nickel of revenue to every corner of the globe.
+This apparently now includes watching over mortgage applicants to make sure they are not doing any money laundering.
+It’s so absurd on its face.
+I can’t even believe I am writing these words.
 But if you have gotten a mortgage lately, you know that the painful process of documenting assets is very true.